uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 # install from a specific conda channel
 conda install -c <channel> <package><=version>

+# install using the conda-forge channel for Miniforge
+conda install -c conda-forge <package><=version>
 ```

 Generally, if a package needs to be downloaded from a specific conda channel, it will mention that in its installation instructions.

 #### Installing Packages with Pip

-Some packages are not available through Anaconda.
+Some packages are not available through Anaconda or Miniforge.
 Often these packages are available via [PyPI](https://pypi.org/) and thus using the Python built-in Pip package manager.
 Pip may also be used to install locally-available packages as well.

 <!-- markdownlint-disable MD046 -->
 !!! important